 This is the academic department’s website and main communications channel for the academic arm.
 For more information on the community arm, (the clinical Department of Family Medicine) please see the Alberta Health Services website.

 This website is organized according to our primary audiences for whom activities may occur in urban or rural sites:

 - Undergraduate (medical students and clerks)

-- Postgraduate (residents, years 1 through 3, prospective residents or clerks interested in applying through the CaRMS match, and re-entry community physicians wanting to acquire enhanced skills)
+- Residency (residents, years 1 through 3, prospective residents or clerks interested in applying through the CaRMS match, and re-entry community physicians wanting to acquire enhanced skills)

 - CME/CPD (continuing medical education and continuing professional development for practicing family physicians)

 If you can’t find what you’re looking for here, please contact us.